tfpf/graph-plot/README.md

 # Usage
 Clone or download this repository.
 Open a terminal window to the clone or download location.
 Several examples have been provided in `examples.py`;
 hopefully, they will make everything clear.
-Run the script
 ```shell
 python3 examples.py
 ```
-and tinker with the code if you'd like to.

-Multiple plots in a single figure (subplots) sometimes don't look pretty because elements from adjacent plots overlap with each other.
-This is a known issue, and may or may not be fixed.

-A good way to start plotting your own graphs might be to copy parts of the code in `examples.py` and make modifications to the copy.

-You can also try running it with Cython (if you have it installed).
+Alternatively, you can run it with Cython (if you have it installed).
+This feature is experimental and has not been tested much.
 ```makefile
 make run
 ```

-This feature is experimental and has not been tested much.
+A good way to start plotting your own graphs might be to copy parts of the code in `examples.py` and make modifications to the copy.

+Sometimes, subplots (multiple plots in a single figure) don't look pretty because elements from adjacent plots overlap with each other.
+This is a known issue, and may or may not be fixed.

 # Notes